Mértola

 Why this place

-Its signature monument is the Igreja Matriz (Nossa Senhora da Anunciação) — Portugal's only medieval mosque still standing as a building.
+Its signature monument is the Igreja Matriz (Nossa Senhora da Anunciação), Portugal's only medieval mosque still standing as a building.
 Converted to a church after the thirteenth-century Reconquista, it kept its horseshoe-arch doorways and, behind the altar, the mihrab, the niche orienting prayer toward Mecca: a survival unique in Portugal.
-The town brands itself a "vila museu," a single open-air museum with multiple thematic núcleos — Islamic art, Roman, sacred art, weaving, blacksmithing.
+The town brands itself a "vila museu," a single open-air museum with multiple thematic núcleos covering Islamic art, Roman finds, sacred art, weaving and blacksmithing.

 Its hinterland holds the Mina de São Domingos, a nineteenth-century British-run copper mine now an evocative post-industrial ruin and reservoir landscape.
 Mértola sits within the Parque Natural do Vale do Guadiana and the wider Dark Sky Alqueva reserve — the world's first Starlight Tourism Destination.
 A biennial Islamic Festival animates the town in certain years (verify next date).